Inspecting electrical wiring and breakers in the electrical panel

 Buyers of re-sale homes almost always have their homes inspected by a professional inspector.
 Buyers of new homes, however, often do not take this important step.
-You can Schedule your home inspectors Fayetteville AR today!
+You can Schedule your home inspectors in Fayetteville, AR, today!
 There are several reasons for this:

-The buyer is getting a brand new home and thinks that the inspection is an unnecessary added cost.
+The buyer is getting a new home and thinks the inspection is unnecessary.

-The buyer feels that they are protected by the one-year builder warranty inspection for workmanship, plus extended structural warranty.
+The buyer feels they are protected by the one-year builder warranty inspection for workmanship and extended structural warranty.

 A Business Relationship

-The construction of a home is a big project involving many contractors and suppliers.
+Home construction is a big project involving many contractors and suppliers.
 As the buyer and homeowner, you are the financer and recipient of the final product.
 If you are like most people, this is your biggest investment.
 Understandably, most people want to establish a good rapport with their builders.
-They must rely on the builder throughout the job, and for warranty and service work after completion.
-They feel that they need the builder’s friendship and goodwill, not wanting to risk damaging the relationship.
+They must rely on the builder throughout the job and for warranty and service work after completion.
+They feel they need the builder’s friendship and goodwill, not wanting to risk damaging the relationship.

 However, you will need to come to terms with this in your mind.
 Do not allow your anxiety about the construction process to obscure the fact that you have a business relationship with your builder.
 Besides, you are working together under a contract.
 It is possible to be cordial and respectful while maintaining the right to bring up problems and concerns.
-It is most important to establish the ground rules for your relationship at the beginning of the project.
-At some point, you may need to tell the builder that something is not acceptable to you.
+Establishing the ground rules for your relationship at the beginning of the project is most important.
+At some point, you may need to tell the builder that something is unacceptable to you.

-Let the builder know at the outset that you will be getting a construction inspection.
-You might hear (from the builder or others) that this is unnecessary, and that city inspections will be done, or that this is an unusual step, etc. But stand your ground on the inspection decision.
+Let the builder know immediately that you will get a construction inspection.
+You might hear (from the builder or others) that this is unnecessary and those city inspections will be done, or that this is an unusual step, etc. But stand your ground on the inspection decision.
 After informing your builder that you will be getting an inspection, send an email or written note clarifying when your inspections will be done.
-Make it clear that you will need to have the utilities connected for your final inspection.
-Allow enough time after the final inspection for corrections to be made before closing.
+Make it clear that you must have the utilities connected for your final inspection.
+Allow enough time after the final inspection for corrections before closing.
 Check with your inspector about which inspections he recommends.
 The three that come to mind are the foundation, pre-sheetrock, and final inspection.

 1-Foundation Inspection

 With some complicated foundations, you should have an engineer review the construction as it progresses.
 In other cases, a licensed inspector can do the job.
-Usually, city inspectors do a layout inspection, making sure the foundation does not overlap building lines.
+Usually, city inspectors do a layout inspection, ensuring the foundation does not overlap building lines.
 Whether or not you are in a city, ask your inspector to double-check this.
 Ask for a copy of the “forms survey”, if the builder has one.
 If a forms survey has not been done, carefully measure from the property lines.
-If there is some doubt about whether the structure encroaches over building lines, have a survey done before proceeding.
-In addition to the layout, the inspector will check the steel content, depth of footings, post-tension cables, and other parts of the foundation.
+If there is some doubt about whether the structure encroaches over building lines, survey before proceeding.
+In addition to the layout, the inspector will check the steel content, depth of footings, post-tension cables, and other foundation parts.

 2-Pre-Sheetrock Inspection

-Most builders invite the homeowner to do a walk-through after framing, HVAC and plumbing rough-in, and electrical wiring is complete.
+Most builders invite the homeowner to do a walk-through after the construction of framing, HVAC and plumbing rough-in, and electrical wiring.
 This is a good time to look at your outlet locations and window and door placements.
-Make sure that any changes in the plans have been picked up and made by the subcontractors.
+Ensure the subcontractors have picked up and made any changes in the plans.

-While you check for layout items, your home inspector can look closely at the construction.
-His report might include broken plumbing lines, improper flashing, cut or bowed studs, inadequate bracing, beams that over-span their strength, AC ducts that are crushed, etc. These items are easy to correct at this point before sheetrock and finish materials are in place.
+While you check for layout items, your home inspector can examine the construction closely.
+His report might include broken plumbing lines, improper flashing, cut or bowed studs, inadequate bracing, beams that over-span their strength, crushed AC ducts, etc. These items are easy to correct before sheetrock and finish materials are in place.

 It is not realistic to expect the construction to check out perfectly.
-Every builder in every price range will have some items to correct, both from the city and the third-party inspector.
+Every builder in every price range will have some items from the city and the third-party inspector to correct.
 Let your builder know that you will provide him with the report immediately so that he can address the items before closing up the walls.

 3-Final Inspection

-You will need to have all utilities on in order to complete this inspection.
+You will need to have all utilities on to complete this inspection.
 Normally, the builder requests a “walk-thru” inspection with you when the house is substantially complete.
 If utilities are on, you could schedule your inspector at this time.
-You can focus on paint and touch up items, while your inspector conducts a more thorough inspection, checking for leaks, non-functional outlets, final grading of the lot, flashing problems, appliance operation, voids in a mortar, etc.
+You can focus on paint and touch-up items while your inspector conducts a more thorough inspection, checking for leaks, non-functional outlets, final grading of the lot, flashing problems, appliance operation, voids in a mortar, etc.

 The Construction Inspection

-At some point, you will sell your home, and your buyer will likely have your home inspected.
-Some of the items the inspector catches now may seem minor, but they will come up later in your buyer’s home inspection if they are not corrected.
+Eventually, you will sell your home, and your buyer will likely have it inspected.
+Some items the inspector catches now may seem minor, but if they are not corrected, they will come up later in your buyer’s home inspection.
 It is in your best interest to have everything nailed down now.
-If there are items that cannot be fixed before closing, and you cannot delay closing, ask the builder to sign a written list of items to be repaired or completed.
+If items cannot be fixed before closing and you cannot delay closing, ask the builder to sign a written list of items to repair or complete.

 Building a new home can be an exciting and rewarding experience.
-A new home can deliver the right floor plan and finishes it for you.
+A new home can deliver the right floor plan and finish it for you.
 It is a complicated project and a huge investment.
-The support, advice, and information that you will gain from a third-party inspection are invaluable.
+The support, advice, and information you will gain from a third-party inspection are invaluable.
 Do not leave out this important step in the building process.
 It is well worth the investment.
-You can schedule your Fayetteville AR home inspection today!

 Our Services